 But often, they don’t have the same capacity to manage their emotions as other kids their age.
 They have less ability to react to their own emotions using their brain’s reasoning powers.

 As they grow up, most kids who don’t have ADHD learn how to manage their emotions so they don’t get too caught up in them.
-If they begin to feel too angry or hurt, they learn to say to themselves, “Calm down, chill out—this doesn’t have to be such a big deal.”
+When they begin to feel too angry or hurt, they learn to say to themselves, “Calm down, chill out—this doesn’t have to be such a big deal.”

 As a result, they may:

-- Be overwhelmed with discouragement, frustration or anger
+Be overwhelmed with discouragement, frustration, or anger

-- Give up too quickly on whatever they’re doing
+Give up too quickly on whatever they’re doing

-- Avoid interacting with others
+Avoid interacting with others

-- “I know you’re upset and just want to leave the science fair and go home.
+“I know you’re upset and just want to leave the science fair and go home.
 But I’m proud of what you did.”

-- “I know you worked hard on it and a lot of the people who looked at it seemed impressed.
+“I know you worked hard on it and a lot of the people who looked at it seemed impressed.
 Even though you feel really disappointed about getting second place rather than first, you still have good reason to be proud of what you did.”